Do you find it difficult to stay in the present?

 Another thing I realize is if I want to wake up early in the morning and start my day right, I need to sleep early and have ample rest during the night.
 We always have something more we want to do before we end the day — one more episode of our favorite TV program we want to watch, one more website we want to surf, one more task we need to complete, and etc.

 We all want to maximize the use of our day.
-But sleeping late will affect our mood in the next morning.
+But sleeping late will affect our mood the next morning.
 We will find it harder to wake up early and have the willpower to perform our morning routine, let alone staying present.

 2. Focus on sense perceptions and use them as reminders.

-When you catch your mind wanders off during the day, use your five senses, touch, smell, hear, sight and taste, to bring you back to present.
+When you catch your mind wanders off during the day, use your five senses, touch, smell, hear, sight and taste, to bring you back to the present.

 I like to have pebbles near my work desk.
 Whenever I catch my mind drift off to “la-la land” and not focusing on my current task, I will touch and hold on to these pebbles.
 Touching them and feeling their textures help me to focus on the present moment and keep me grounded.